 Hola's browser extensions are entirely free for non-commercial use, too, with no bandwidth or data caps, which isn't something you'll get elsewhere.

 One obvious concern about the free edition is that although you get to use the bandwidth of other Hola nodes, they can also use yours.
-But Hola points out that its demands are low, with the average daily traffic being "less than a 20 second YouTube clip".
+But Hola points out that its demands are low, no more than 3MB a day from mobile devices, 100MB from desktops.

 Additionally, Hola only uses a system as a peer if it's completely idle and not running on battery power, ensuring it shouldn't make any noticeable difference to the operation of your device.

 There’s still scope for problems with Hola Free.
 If your system becomes the exit node for another Hola user who's hacking, sending spam or downloading something illegal, for instance, your IP address may be recorded as the offender.